phax/peppol-commons/README.md

   * v5.2.4
     * Binds to ph-commons 8.6.0
     * Updated to dnsjava 2.1.8
+    * Added possibility to define usage of proxy system properties via configuration file (see issue #9)
   * v5.2.3 - 2016-12-28
     * Updated to BouncyCastle 1.56
     * Binds to ph-web 8.7.1